 With school starting in August, is your athlete prepared for the upcoming fall athletic season?
 Most schools and athletic programs require annual sports physicals prior to the first practice date.
 To find this date, visit the Colorado High School Activities Association (also known as CHSAA) website.

-What is a Sport Physical?
+What is a Sports Physical?

-Let’s help each athlete stay safe and healthy this sport season!
+Let’s help each athlete stay safe and healthy this season!
 The best way to help review and monitor an athlete’s physical wellness and capabilities is through a sports physical exam.
-These annual exams assist coaches, staff, and parents by helping them ensure that athletes are fit and capable to perform in their desired sports/skills with minimum risk.
+These annual exams assist coaches, staff, and parents by helping them ensure their athletes are fit and capable to perform in their desired sports/skills with minimum risk.

 - Is it hard to fill out the sports physical form?
 Contact your school to see if your school requires a sports physical form.
 Some schools simply require a letter stating that their athlete has received a sports physical for that year.

 - Does the athlete’s parent need to be present for the physical?
 A parent does not need to be present in the patient room for a sports physical, however Advanced Urgent Care & Occupational Medicine need to have the parents’ consent form on file.
 Patients can find the form here.